rishabhj07/SpotOffline/README.md

     npm start
     ```
 Now you can interact with the application using a browser by opening [http://localhost:3000](http://localhost:3000).
 If you need to stop the servers, you can do so by pressing `Ctrl+C` in the respective terminal instances.

+## Additions

+- Hosting using AWS
+- Ability to convert Youtube links to mp3 files
+- Create a better Youtube downloader

 ## Contributions